-”I think suicide is sort of like cancer was 50 years ago.
+I think suicide is sort of like cancer was 50 years ago.
 People don’t want to talk about it, they don’t want to know about it.
-People are frightened of it, and they don’t understand, when actually these issues are treatable.”
+People are frightened of it, and they don’t understand, when actually these issues are treatable.Judy Collins

-Suicide is a tragic end to a life, a permanent solution to a temporary problem, yet it is one of the fastest growing epidemics in the US and across the world.
+Suicide is a tragic end to a valuable life, a terrible and permanent solution to a temporary problem.
+Yet, unfortunately, this is also one of the fastest growing epidemics in the United States and in many other places across the world.

 History of Suicide Prevention Awareness Month

-It is particularly problematic that people who are having suicidal ideation feel as though they are not able to speak to others due to the stigmas surrounding this topic, which leaves those around those who commit suicide in the dark, afraid, and confused about what ultimately happened.
+It is particularly problematic that people who are having suicidal ideation usually feel as though they are not able to speak to others due to the stigmas surrounding this topic.
+This leaves those loved ones of those who do commit suicide in the dark, afraid and often utterly confused about what ultimately happened.